Vicg853/obsidian-md-storage/L2/Linear programming/Intro.md

 > $b_m$ corresponds to the constraints that are applied to certain cases
 > $a_nm$s and $c_nm$s to the coefficients applied to the quantities that we intend to find (we can for example consider them as costs)

-A shorter alternative, on larger and more complex problems, is to write it down in a [[Normal form|sum format]] (a.k.a. the normal form).
+On larger and more complex problems, is common to write it down in using a [[Normal form|sum format]] (a.k.a. the normal form).

+Still, there are other algebraic representations for linear problems

 ## Three modeling pillars
 There are three pillars guiding us on how to solve a problem using the linear algorithm.
 They are found by answering these questions: